PFLAG Cape Cod

 Resources for Schools

-To contact PFLAG Cape Cod's GSA Outreach Ambassador, please email your request to: [email protected]
+To contact PFLAG Cape Cod's GSA/School Liaison, please email your request to: [email protected]

 On October 26, 2022, PFLAG Cape Cod hosted the symposium, Supporting LGBTQ+ Students in Our Schools.
 Funded by a grant from the Gay and Lesbian Equity Fund of The Cape Cod Foundation, the symposium presented educators and faculty from Cape and Islands schools with the knowledge they need to better understand and support LGBTQ+ students in their schools.

-Presenters and speakers included Kimm Topping of the Safe Schools Program; State Senator Julian Cyr; State Rep. Sarah Peake; Dirk Correia, PFLAG Cape Cod's GSA Outreach Ambassador; and Jeff Hauck, a current LGBTQ+ high school student.
+Presenters and speakers included Kimm Topping of the Safe Schools Program; State Senator Julian Cyr; State Rep. Sarah Peake; Dirk Correia, PFLAG Cape Cod's GSA Outreach Ambassador at the time; and Jeff Hauck, a then-current LGBTQ+ high school student.

 A 60-minute video recording of the symposium is available for viewing, as is the program from the event with more information about the speakers and presenters.